Gesine Meyer-Rath, MD, PhD

-Research Associate Professor, Global Health - Boston University School of Public Health
+Research Professor, Global Health - Boston University School of Public Health

 Biography

-Dr Meyer-Rath is a Research Associate Professor at the Department of Global Health of the Boston University School of Public Health.
-She is a physician and health economist working on the economics of HIV and COVID-19 in low- and middle-income countries.
+Prof Meyer-Rath is a Research Professor at the Department of Global Health of the Boston University School of Public Health.
+She is a physician and health economist working on the economics of HIV, TB and COVID-19 in low- and middle-income countries.
 Her focus lies on modeling methods for economic evaluation, including infectious disease modeling and decision analysis, and translating research into recommendations for public policy.
 Before joining BUSPH she has worked in the Pediatrics Department of Charité University Hospital Berlin, at the World Health Organization and at the London School of Hygiene and Tropical Medicine.

 Education